English society: Crime and punishment

 Historians examining the period 1300–1800 have detected a high level of continuity in their studies of crime and punishment.
 They have used local records, as well as literary sources, to explore how crime was defined and detected, the changes in the court system, the central importance of elite attitudes toward the poor and dangerous classes, professional criminals, and the amateur and community element in law enforcement before the establishment of police forces in the 19th century.
-The Black Act of 1723, sponsored by Robert Walpole, strengthened the criminal code.
+The Black Act 1723, sponsored by Robert Walpole, strengthened the criminal code.
 It specified over 200 capital crimes, many with intensified punishment.
 Arson, for example, was expanded to include burning or the threat of burning haystacks.
 The legal rights of defendants were strictly limited.
 For example, suspects who refused to surrender within 40 days could be summarily judged guilty and sentenced to execution if apprehended.
 Local villages were punished if they failed to find, prosecute and convict alleged criminals.

 From the left, historians such as E. P. Thompson have emphasized that crime and disorder were characteristic responses of the working and lower classes to the oppressions imposed upon them.
 Thompson argues that crime was defined and punished primarily as an activity that threatened the status, property and interests of the elites.
 England's lower classes were kept under control by large-scale execution, transportation to the colonies, and imprisonment in horrible hulks of old warships.
 There was no interest in reformation, the goal being to deter through extremely harsh punishment.

-Georgian society
+Georgian society: 1714–1837

 Agriculture

 Major advances in farming made agriculture more productive and freed up people to work in industry.
 The British Agricultural Revolution included innovations in technology such as Jethro Tull's seed drill which allowed greater yields, while the process of enclosure, which had been altering rural society since the Middle Ages, became unstoppable.
 The new mechanisation needed much larger fields – the layout of the British countryside with the patchwork of fields divided by hedgerows that we see today.